How to Tell if an Onion Is Bad (Easy Signs)

 Red onions usually last for 2-3 weeks in the fridge, while white onions usually last for 1-2 weeks.
 They are best stored in freezer bags or a large freezer-safe container.
 It is recommended to freeze raw onions within a month of purchase.

-How Long Do Onions Last in the Room Temperature?
+How Long Do Onions Last at Room Temperature?

 Some onions, such as the Bermuda onion, will last for up to a year before they start to sprout.
 Other varieties of onions can last only a few weeks.